MuhammedBuyukkinaci/My-Django-Tutorials/README.md

 chown www-data mysite/db.sqlite3
 ```

+74.1) It is common to have a separate settings.py file for production.

 ## New Notes

 75) The return value of a class inherited from models.Model is the return value of __str__ method.